babupallam/PyTorch-Learning-Repository/README.md

 - Generator and discriminator architectures.
 - GAN loss functions and training techniques.

-### 9. Custom Neural Networks
-**Goal:** Design and experiment with custom architectures.

-**Colab Practice:**
-- Create custom layers and architectures for specific tasks.
-- Experiment with different activation functions, optimizers, and architectures.

-**Topics:**
-- Custom layers and modules.
-- Performance tuning and optimization.

-### 10. Deploying PyTorch Models
-**Goal:** Learn how to deploy trained models.

-**Colab Practice:**
-- Export models using `torch.jit` (TorchScript) or ONNX.
-- Deploy models to production environments, including mobile and web.

-**Topics:**
-- Model deployment with TorchScript.
-- Inference optimization.

 ## How to Use This Repository

 1. **Clone the repository**: